Executive Director; Boston, Massachusetts

 Program Associate; Auburn, Maine

-Program Manager; Boston, Massachusetts
+Program Director; Boston, Massachusetts

 Carolyn joined CFNE in March 2019.
 As the Cooperative Business Support Officer, she works with Spanish- and English-speaking applicants and borrowers to assess project feasibility and connect with culturally-appropriate technical assistance resources.
 Carolyn came to CFNE after 19 years with A Yard & A Half Landscaping near Boston, MA, where she led their conversion to a worker-owned co-op and served as co-CEO from 2014-2019.
 Carolyn serves on the board of the Cooperative Development Institute, and has been involved in co-ops since living in a cooperative house in college.
 She holds a B.A. in Religious Studies from Cornell University and an M.Div. from Harvard Divinity School.
 Carolyn, her partner Jesse, and their two boys enjoy running, dancing, and growing ridiculous amounts of food in their small urban garden.
 The daughter of a Cuban immigrant, Carolyn is particularly interested in using cooperatives to create social and economic justice for immigrants, BIPOC, and others who have faced structural barriers to bringing businesses to scale.